 - Intentional damage or alteration of the arena's surface is prohibited.
 Mechanisms on your sumo-bot that can harm or alter the arena's surface are prohibited; any sumo-bot that the judge deems harmful to the arena will be disqualified. - Intentional damage to the opponent robot or the robot arena is prohibited.
 Robotic sumo is a game of pushing, not destruction.
-Everything from flame-throwers, to sharp objects, to liquids, to bombs are absolutely and entirely prohibited.
-Only LEGO pieces are allowed in this event. - Your sumo-bot may not intentionally drop any LEGO piece(s) or any other object on the arena's surface.
+Everything from flame-throwers, to sharp objects, to liquids, to bombs are absolutely and entirely prohibited. - Your sumo-bot may not intentionally drop any piece(s) or any other object on the arena's surface.
 Anything that may be dropped on the arena, intentionally or unintentionally, will be immediately removed.
-Note that pieces that accidentally come off of the robot and land off of the arena do constitute the robot leaving the arena. - Electronic interference is prohibited.
-This includes, but is not limited to, flooding the arena with infrared rays, or broadcasting other electromagnetic interference. - Electronics other than the allowed LEGO electronics are prohibited.
-Only parts manufactured by LEGO are allowed in this event.
+Note that pieces that accidentally come off the robot and land off of the arena do constitute the robot leaving the arena. - Electronic interference is prohibited.
+This includes, but is not limited to, flooding the arena with infrared rays, or broadcasting other electromagnetic interference.